ismailkhan313/ismailkhan.xyz/content/islamic-studies/Discourses on Shadhili Sufism.md

 Allāh was and nothing beside, after the manifestation of the Divine (source: Sahih Bukhari).
 Allāh is One and unique and this manifests (tajalli) truth for the arif.
 After the manifestation of the Divine by the encompassing of the arif, the light of the divine presence comes into the arif.
 Allāh loves this slave and thus this arif operates as if they see Allāh.
 In that they’re limbs and faculty operate as if Allāh is in front of them, as does their heart and mind.
 In other words La hawla walaquwatta ila biLah (there is no motion/power except by Allāh).
 This results in Fana fil afal: the annihilation in the actions of Allāh.
 Meaning the chirping of the birds all become signs from Allāh, as all action from the creation of Allāh is by Allāh.
 The basis and origin of anything that begins in time is the beginninglessly eternal.
 All motion and power, and all manifestations return to the one who manifests it and he who by through it is manifest.

-# The Rūḥ Was Created To Know, And It Can Know Many Things
+# The Rūḥ Was Created To Know

+The Rūḥ was created to know and it can know many things.

 The rūḥ is not veiled by the flow of time as conventionally understood flowing from the past into the future.
 The rūḥ experiences time from the future into the past.
 This is why sometimes you have a hunch that something is going to happen, and you had no previous idea about it before, then you find it in front of you.
 Why?
 This is the nature of the rūḥ.
 This is how the rūḥ has been created, and for this to happen all the time is Supreme Intellect.
 The only obstacle that prevents the rūḥ from acting like this all the time is due to the limitations of the physical body, the ego, desires, waswasa and Shaytan.
 Fully being in the flow of your rūḥ is the Supreme Intellect because the rūḥ is only attached to the light of Allāh.
 Why?
 Because this is the design of the rūḥ.
 It was made in Paradise, nearest to the court of Allāh, in all it’s light and splendour.
-That is where its homeland is and thus gives of that very nature in you at times
+That is where its homeland is and thus gives of that very nature in you at times.

-# Tasawwuf Is About You And Not The Awliya
+# Tasawwuf Is About You

-- If it’s your aim to reach wilaya then it should be no concern to you who the qutb or the abdaal are and where they might be
-- A sign of a deteriorating tariqa is that all that remains with them is awrad and wali lore.
-And adab, khidmah, and tarbiyyah are not present
+Tasawwuf is about you and *not the awliya*.

+This science is fundamentally about your personal spiritual journey rather than focusing on the previous travails of the saints (awliya).
+Should your goal is to attain spiritual authority (wilaya), you should not be concerned with the identities or locations of the spiritual pole (qutb) or the spiritual deputies (abdaal).

+A sign that a spiritual fratenity (tariqa) is deteriorating is when it becomes preoccupied only with spiritual recitations (awrad) and lore about the saint (wali), while neglecting essential aspects of tasawwuf such as etiquette (adab), service (khidmah), and nurturing (tarbiyyah).

-- Tasawwuf is about you, and to realize tasawwuf you must be in the moment (waqt).
-Wondering about the whereabouts of the qutb and the abdaal, or similar points of Sufi lore is detracting from your wilayah
+To truly engage with tasawwuf, you must be fully present in the moment (waqt).
+Obsessing over the whereabouts of the qutb and the abdaal, or similar elements of Sufi lore, distracts one from the attainment of their own wilayah.

-- The reality in front of you is the grave, and you need to equip yourself with as much benefit as you can before you enter it
+The reality is that: you have one foot in the grave.
+Thus, it is crucial to equip yourself with as much spiritual benefit as possible before you face it.

+Imam Ibn Ajiba said:

-Ibn Ajiba says, “Know that this knowledge we speak is not attained by the prattling of the tongue.
+> Know that this knowledge we speak is not attained by the prattling of the tongue.
 It’s nothing besides direct experiences and ecstasy.
 It cannot be taken from papers but only from people who posses those experiences.
 It cannot be reached by gossip, but only by the service of its men and keeping the company of the perfected.
-By Allāh, no one who has succeeded has succeeded except by keeping the company of someone who has succeeded.”
+By Allāh, no one who has succeeded has succeeded except by keeping the company of someone who has succeeded.

-- Proper adab and subha as-saliheen are pillars in the Sufi Path
+Similarly, proper adab and subha as-saliheen are pillars in the Sufi Path and thus your spiritual journeying.

-# Some Parts Of The Path Are Rough, And Some Are Smooth
+# The Path is Rough and Smooth

-- As a murid you need to get used to the idea that you are operating on Allāh’s time and not your own.
-They’re not going to go on your schedule but Allāh’s schedule
+Some parts of the spiritual Path are challenging, while others are smooth.
+As a seeker (murid), you must adapt to the fact that you are operating on Allah’s time, not your own.
+The Path does not follow your personal schedule but rather Allah’s timing.
+This is important in controlling your intellect (ʿaql).

-- The intellect (aql) is a wonderful servant and a terrible master
-    - Don’t let your ego and intellect overcome you on your Path, especially when you’re early on in the Path.
-    - Those given intellect tend to stay put in the beginning of their travelling because they thing their intellect is doing well for them, only after overcoming this and proceeding with their travels with the proper adab will they start to excel later on in the Path due to their inherit intellect
-- A travel cannot control their Path, but they can control the manners when they meet the rough part of their travels and the smooth
-    - The Path is wholly manners.
-The tariqa is all about adab.
+The intellect (ʿaql) is a 'valuable servant but a terrible master.'
+Early on, you must avoid letting your ego and intellect dominate you.
+Those with intellect may initially feel they are progressing well because of their intellectual abilities, but true advancement comes from overcoming this reliance and continuing on the Path with proper etiquette (adab).
+With proper adab then the murid's inherent intellect will become beneficial in their spiritual progress.

+As you travel, you cannot control the Path itself, but you can manage your manners when faced with both rough and smooth parts.
+The Path is fundamentally about manners (adab), and the spiritual path (tariqa) emphasizes adab throughout the journey.

-# First Adab When Looking For A Tariqa
+# The First Adab When Looking For A Tariqa

-- Those looking for a tariqa should be wary of (fiqh) ulema telling people there are no Sufi ulema in the world present today.
-For those ulema to say that just means they have not met a true Sufi Shaykh before, and they find it far-fetched for anyone else to have met one as a result
+Those looking for a tariqa should be wary of (fiqh) ulema telling people there are no Sufi ulema in the world present today.
+For those ulema to say that means they have not met a true Sufi Shaykh before, and they find it far-fetched for anyone else to have met one as a result.

+In a hadith Qudsi, Allah said on the tongue of the Prophet Muhammad (saw),

-- The Prophet said in a hadith Qudsi, “I am as my servant thinks of me.”
+> 'I am as my servant thinks of me.'
+(Sahih Bukhari)

-	- Source: Sahih of Bukhari
-    - Thus, whoever thinks that Allāh’s doors are closed should first think if they have closed the door on themselves first
-    - If they think there is no hope to reach Ihsan, then the fault is theirs for not searching and not Allāh’s
-    - Such a person has closed the doors on themselves because of the low opinion of themselves
-    - The Bestower of gifts didn’t die.
-He is Allāh (swt)
+Meaning, that if someone believes that Allah’s doors are closed to them, they should first consider whether they have shut the door on themselves.
+If they think there is no hope of achieving Ihsan, the fault lies with them for not seeking it, not with Allah.
+Such individuals have closed the doors on themselves due to their low opinion of themselves, even though the Bestower of gifts—Allah—remains unchanging and ever-ready to bestow His blessings.

-- Allāh didn’t go anywhere, and His hands are outspread ready to give
+Allah has not gone anywhere; His hands are outspread, ready to give generously.

-# Abu Bakr Al-Wasiti Said, “The Spiritual Path Has Gone And So Have Its People.
-And Nothing Remains Except Regrets.”
+# 'The Spiritual Path is Gone and So Are its People'

+Abu Bakr Al-Wasiti said,
+> 'the Spiritual Path has hone and so have its people.
+And nothing remains excepts regrets.'

-- Abu Bakr Al-Wasiti - one of the main students of Imam Junayd
+Abu Bakr Al-Wasiti was one of the principal students of Imam Junayd.

-- Even though this isn’t true at face-value, what was meant by this statement is that:
+Although this statement, while not accurate at face value, carries a deeper meaning.
+Three points can be taken here:
-    - Pretenders exist in stead of a true Shaykh
+1. Pretenders exist in the stead of a true Shaykh.
-        - Not everyone who says they are a true Shaykh is true, and likewise with a tariqa
+2. There are dangers that arise out of the principles (usul) of the Path.
+3. Keeping oneself complacent in their states in comparison to previous generations.

-        - What is the measuring stick to check the truth of a Shaykh or a tariqa?
-The conformance to the Shariah.
+Firstly, he highlighted the presence of charlatans who claim to be true Shaykhs, to the point that: not everyone who professes to be a Shaykh or to lead a tariqa is genuine.
+The true measure of a Shaykh or a tariqa lies in their conformance to the Shariah.

-    - Apprise of the dangers of the principles (usul) of the Path
+Secondly, the Imam warned of the dangers inherent in the principles (usul) of the Path.

-    - Keep themselves and others complacent from their own states compared to those of earlier generations.
-Thus by making this statement, they’re taking themselves down and not admitting they are Sufis
-	    - The generations that came before al-Wasiti were the likes of the Tabiyeen.
-Meaning, how could they compare themselves in spirituality and closeness to the likes of them and the Sahaba?
+Thirdly, some seekers fall into complacency, especially when they compare their own spiritual states to those of earlier, more esteemed generations.
+By making this statement, the Imam underscores the discrepancy between their own level of spirituality and that of the Tabiyeen and Sahaba, emphasizing the futility of such comparisons.

-- Whatever exceeds theses three purposes is nothing other than the waswasa of Shaytan
+Whatever exceeds these three purposes is nothing more than the whisperings (waswasa) of Shaytan.

-- This point is in relation to the first adab above
+Note this point relates to the first adab in looking for a tariqa as mentioned previously.

 # Second Adab When Looking For A Tariqa